 Yes, you can access YOUR photos and the Facebook Pages that YOU manage.
 As of April 30, 2015, Facebook introduced a new interface for third party developers.
 With this new version of the API, you are only able to see your photos, photos you have been tagged in, and pages you manage.
 Access to your friends list and their photos, and non-managed Pages, has been blocked by Facebook.

 How can I can have more discussion about Fotobounce?

-Check out our Forum or feel free to email us: info [at] fotobounce.com.
+Feel free to email us: info [at] fotobounce.com.